open-broker/specification/spec.md

   `1..*` indicates a list of atleast one element. `1..2` indicates a list of one or two elements.
-- Type: Lower-case indicates built-in types: `string`, `number`, `boolean`, A type specified in `CamelCase` refers to a definition to follow below.
+- Type: Lower-case indicates built-in types: `string`, `number`, `boolean`, A type specified in `CamelCase` refers to a definition as follows below.
 - Version (V.): The first version of the spec that it was included in.

 ## PrivateUnsecuredLoanApplicationCreated